NatLabRockies/opet-firmware/README.md

 - Read Command: `LOAD:SETVOLT?` \[LF\]
     - Example reply: LOAD:SETVOLT? \[TAB\] 1.2 \[LF\]
 - Voltage set-point value in volts can be anything, but must be positive, if the set-point is too high and cannot be reached, the system will operate at Voc
-- This set-point is used when in constant voltage mode and as the static start value during voltage transient measurements (see section 4.3.5)
+- This set-point is used when in constant voltage mode and as the static start value during voltage transient measurements (see [Transient measurement control](#transient-measurement-control))

 #### Current Set-Point
 - Write Command: `LOAD:SETCURR` \[TAB\] `current value` \[LF\]